 Glass wool or mineral wool - which is best for insulation?

-When youre insulating a building, it is important to ensure you have the best materials for the job.
-Fibreglass and mineral wool are two of the more popular types of insulation for this kind of project, and both will provide you with individual benefits depending on your requirements.
+When you're insulating a building, it is crucial to choose the best materials available.
+Fibreglass and mineral wool stand out as two of the most popular insulation options, each offering distinct advantages depending on your needs.

 Table of contents: